Answered By: Matt Stevons Last Updated: Dec 07, 2023 Views: 3580

 Below is what the option to limit to peer reviewed looks like in two of our most comprehensive sources:

-From the initial search page, under Search Options:
+From the initial search page, under the large search box:

 ProQuest (ProQuest Central, ABI/INFORM, and other databases on the ProQuest platform)